blankly-finance/blankly-docs/content/en/metrics/metrics.md

 | ------------- | ---------- | ----- |
 | Sortino Ratio | 2.10, 1.75 | Float |

-The sortino ratio is very similar to the sharpe ratio with one key difference: we only compare the volatility of the losing trades.
-The sortino ratio says "why penalize a model if it's making 2% on this trade and 120% on the next if it's losing only 2% on every bad trade".
-Thus instead of the standard deviation of all trades (both good and bad), the sortino ratio only looks at the standard deviation of losing trades (sold or covered at a loss).
+The Sortino ratio is very similar to the sharpe ratio with one key difference: we only consider the volatility of the losing trades.
+The Sortino ratio says "why penalize a model if it's making 2% on this trade and 120% on the next if it's losing only 2% on every bad trade".
+Thus instead of the standard deviation of all trades (both good and bad), the Sortino ratio only looks at the standard deviation of losing trades (sold or covered at a loss).

 In our implementation, we annualize the sortino ratio depending on the frequency of your orders, defaulting to 252 (252 trading days for stocks).
+For more information, check out [Investopedia](https://www.investopedia.com/terms/s/sortinoratio.asp)
 $$
 Annualized \ Sortino \ Ratio = \sqrt{n} \cdot \frac{avg \ return - risk \ free \ rate}{std \ of \ negative  \ returns}
 $$